timdodd/angular-devday/README.md

 ```

 The angular styleguide has an acronym LIFT where the T stands for 'Try to be DRY (don't repeat yourself)'.
-One was of doing that is creating reusable component.
+One way of doing that is creating reusable component.
 We'll create a header component 3 ways.

 ### Exercise #3a - Component with input